wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Returned values will not update the "SelectedTrinket" arg of later executed callbacks.

 ???+ bug
-    Returning a value that is not an integer or nil will cause the game to crash.
+    Returning a value that is not a [TrinketType](TrinketType.md) or nil will cause the game to crash.

 ???+ warning "Warning"
     The last callback to return a valid return value wins out and overwrites previous callbacks' return values